TernaryFortress/Security-Checklist/Linux/Scripts/README.md

 Firefox is only supposed to be able to access & upload generic files from the Documents folder.

+DNS over HTTPS is disabled by default, because it overrides your computer's VPN.
+You should be using a VPN.
+If you are not, you should turn this feature on in firefox-policies.
+It will override your VPN's DNS blocklist.
+We will include a free VPN installation script shortly.

 ## Known Issues

 - [ ] - When using Firefox, attempting to upload files via the browser's File Explorer often does not work.
 Drag files into the browser to upload for now.